-At the downstream end of the Black Canyon you might see a thin strip of pink or yellow rock at the very lip of the north side of the canyon.
-This is the Entrada Sandstone formed when a massive stack of sand dunes covered much of this region.
+At the downstream end of the Black Canyon, you might see a thin strip of pink or yellow rock at the very lip of the north side of the canyon.
+This is Entrada Sandstone, which formed when a massive stack of sand dunes covered much of this region.
 Hike the North Vista Trail to come in close contact with these rocks.
-The mesas on the north rim of the canyon and along Highway 92 in Curecanti reveal exposures of additional rocks deposited during this time period.
-The best place to find the Morrison Formation is along the shore of Blue Mesa Reservoir in Curecanti.

-The Morrison is one of the most widespread and easily recognized rock formations in the Southern Rocky Mountain and Colorado Plateau regions.
-Its strata (beds or layers) contain iron oxide and other minerals responsible for the red and green colors that make the Morrison Formation so easy to identify.
+The Morrison Formation is one of the most widespread and easily recognized rock formations in the Southern Rocky Mountain and Colorado Plateau regions.
+Its strata (beds or layers) contain iron oxide and other minerals responsible for the red and green colors, which makes the Morrison Formation so easy to identify.
 It is also renowned for its dinosaur fossils!

-During the Jurassic, the Colorado landscape looked quite different than it does today.
+During the Jurassic (within the Mesozoic), the Colorado landscape looked quite different than it does today.
 The climate was moist and teeming with vegetation -- possibly like today's Amazon Valley.

 The soft sandstones and interbedded mudstones that characterize the Morrison were deposited in shallow lakes and by streams and rivers that would occasionally escape their banks and flood the surrounding lowlands.
 Fossilized remains of dinosaurs and other Mesozoic life provide important clues which help us understand the environment and the creatures that lived near these ancient lakes and streams.